reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ## TL;DR;

 The MS Build AI Day keynote on October 19, 2023, was a showcase of cutting-edge advancements in AI. **Scott Hanselman**'s engaging presentation emphasized responsible AI usage, temperature control for predictability, and the importance of prompt engineering helped by **Amy Kate Boyd**.
-The introduction of GitHub Copilot by Jolynn promised to revolutionize coding with features like slash commands, efficient test case generation, and secure code suggestions.
+The introduction of GitHub Copilot by **Joylynn Kirui** promised to revolutionize coding with features like slash commands, efficient test case generation, and secure code suggestions.

 ## References